-'''

-char XlcFileName(lcd, category)
+char XlcFileName(lcd, category);

-XLCd lcd;

-char category;

-'''

-The XlcFileName functions returns a file name which is bound to the specified "lcd" and "category", as a null-terminated string.
-If no file name can be found, or there is no readable file for the found file name, XlcFileName returns NULL.
+The xlcFileName functions returns a file name which is bound to the specified "lcd" and "category", as a null-terminated string.
+If no file name can be found, or there is no readable file for the found file name, xlcFileName returns NULL.
 The returned file name should be freed by caller.